Brain-Cog-Lab/Transfer-for-DVS/README.md

 <img src="fig\our_method.jpg" style="zoom: 67%;" />

-## NCALTECH101 & CEP-DVS Datasets Prepare
+## NCALTECH101 & CEP-DVS Datasets Preparation

 We provide download links to the NCALTECH101 and CEP-DVS datasets used in the paper, which you can find in the reply below this issue!
 [Ncaltech的使用](https://github.com/Brain-Cog-Lab/Transfer-for-DVS/issues/2#issuecomment-2266674665)